jianchang512/pyvideotrans/README_ENG.md

 This is a video translation tool that can translate videos from one language to another language and provide dubbed videos.

-The speech recognition is based on the offline model 'openai-whisper', the text translation uses the 'Google Translate' interface, and the text-to-speech synthesis uses 'Microsoft Edge TTS'.
-In addition, the background music removal is done using 'Spleeter'.
-It does not require purchasing any commercial interfaces or any fees.
+The speech recognition is based on the offline model 'openai-whisper', the text translation uses the 'Google Translate|Baidu|ChatGPT' interface, and the text-to-speech synthesis uses 'Microsoft Edge TTS'.
+In addition